 The nature of the Separation described in Notes 1 and 3 created a non-current deferred income tax asset.
-The noncurrent deferred income tax asset amount reflected in the balance sheet as of January 31, 2009 of \$39.4 million includes a net non-current deferred income tax asset of \$43.3 million, the current year's estimated NOL benefit of \$12.7 million and a noncurrent liability for unrecognized tax benefit of \$16.6 million.
+The non-current deferred income tax asset amount reflected on the balance sheet as of April 30, 2009 of \$58.0 million includes a net non-current deferred income tax asset of \$57.2 million, the current year's estimated net operating loss (NOL) benefit of \$17.4 million and a non-current liability for unrecognized tax benefit of \$16.6 million.
 Management determined it was appropriate to establish this liability for unrecognized tax benefit associated with the Separation.
+A valuation allowance of \$0.3 million for taxes related to losses from the Company's foreign start-up operation is included in the NOL benefit.

-Non-current unrecognized tax benefits not associated with the Separation of \$0.4 million as of January 31, 2009 are related to state tax items regarding the interpretations of tax laws and regulations and are recorded in Other liabilities on the Consolidated Balance Sheet.
+Non-current unrecognized tax benefits not associated with the Separation of \$0.5 million as of April 30, 2009 are related to state tax items regarding the interpretations of tax laws and regulations and are recorded in Other liabilities on the Consolidated Balance Sheet.